 Know your teen's friends.
 Know where your teen is at all times.
 Set times when your family is expected to be together, such as at mealtimes.
 Plan outings or other fun activities.

 Extreme discipline can increase the risk of substance use.

 - Expect your teen to follow the household rules.
 Set reasonable consequences for unacceptable behavior.
 Then consistently carry them out.

-- Use a parent-teen contract to write down expected behaviors and consequences if the plan isn't followed.
+- Make a contract with your teen.
+Write down what you expect from your teen and what the consequences will be if the plan isn't followed.

 - Praise your teen for successes.